shkawada/mini-DST/README.md

 The purpose of mini-DST project is try to reduce such complexity for beginners.
 In mini-DST project, we will produce mini-DST files which have smaller file size but still contain useful information for physics analysis.

-# Detail Description (WIP)
+# Detail Description

 We have fully-simulated MC samples named DST file which contain all information and result of simulation and reconstruction.
-In mini-DST file, the complex collections are removed, and useful information are added, e.g.; number of isolated electrons, muons, jets,...
+In mini-DST file, the complex collections are removed, and useful information are added as the ihgh-level object, e.g.; number of isolated electrons, muons, jets,...

 In mini-DST file, the following collections are kept from original DST file.
 - PandoraPFOs, BCalRecoParticle (not merged yet)